Stop the PNM Towers on Tramway Blvd!

 1. Tramway poses higher wildfire and environmental risks

-2. PNM’s criteria unfairly disqualify the Eubank route
+2. PNM’s evaluation criteria appear biased toward selecting the Tramway route

 3. PNM changed course under pressure from North Albuquerque Acres (NAA)